 We calculate the full value of your claim, including elements many people overlook.
 Our assessment covers current and future medical expenses, lost wages, reduced earning capacity, property damage, and pain and suffering.

 We document every aspect of your losses to build a comprehensive demand.
 Insurance companies offer more when they know an experienced personal injury lawyer backs the claim.
-We prepare every case for trial, showing the insurance carrier we’re ready to fight in court if they refuse a fair settlement agreement and release.
+We prepare every case for trial, showing the insurance carrier we’re ready to fight in court if they refuse a fair settlement agreement.

 Do I have to give a recorded statement under Oklahoma law?